officialarijit/ReMECS/README.md

 ## DATASET
 - `DEAP dataset` is required.
-- The experiment is conducted using the `EEG measurements taken from DEAP dataset`.
+- The experiment is conducted using the `EEG, EDA and RB measurements taken from DEAP dataset`.
 - To download `DEAP dataset` click on : https://www.eecs.qmul.ac.uk/mmv/datasets/deap/download.html

 ## DATA Rearrangement required